eelcocramer/node-bluetooth-serial-port/README.md

 ## New in the last release

-* Fixes an error where the module would not return correctly when parameter assertion would fail.
+* Fixes issue #97 where the server process does not exit correctly.

 Check the [release notes](RELEASE_NOTES.md) for an overview of the change history.